noblox/noblox.js/README.md

 # Run this to install noblox.js locally to your repository.
 $ npm install noblox.js --save

+# if you're using yarn:
+$ yarn add noblox.js

 # Run this instead to install noblox.js globally so you can use it anywhere.
 $ npm install noblox.js -g
 ```